NCBI-Hackathons/CapNetProtStruct/README.md

 ## Method and Data

 ### Training data
 The original training data set is from pdb.
 The pdb format file contains full structure information about the known structure protein which we get the structure from either X-ray method or NMR method.
 The set of pdb files were selected by Olga Troyanskaya's lab in Princeton University - the data set were used in training their Supervised Convolutional GSN model for protein secondary structure.
-WHY THE DATA SET IS GOOD. <br />
+The similarity between any two protain sequence from the data set is less than 30%, which is a good property for training the protain structure prediction model. <br />
-For pre-processing, the X value of the training data is reshaped into a N*(20+1) matrix - N is the length of the protein sequence, 20 represents the number of total amino acids and 1 is a vector.
+For pre-processing, the X value and Y value will look like this:

 ### Testing data

 ## Result